Charlotte Roofing and Construction Blog

 05/26/2020

-If you're considering a new roofing installation project or a roof repair project in Charlotte, North Carolina during the COVID-19 pandemic, here is some information to help you.
+If you're considering a new roofing installation project or a roof repair project in Matthews, North Carolina during the COVID-19 pandemic, here is some information to help you.

 As Governor Roy Cooper moves forward with opening North Carolina in phases, roofing projects continue to be a permitted activity.

-That means there's no reason to delay a Charlotte roofing project you might be considering.
+That means there's no reason to delay a Matthews roofing project you might be considering.

 High Top Roofing has been actively working on new roofing projects as well as roofing repairs during the pandemic.